phalcon-orphanage/docs/en/api/phalcon_acl.md

 ```php
 public function getActiveKey(): string | null;
 ```
-Returns latest key used to acquire access
+Returns the latest key used to acquire access

 ```php